 Section 6: Letter closing

-The last segment of the rent increase letter to tenant is the letter’s closing.
-The letter should be formally concluded by providing a complimentary close followed by a signature and date of signing.
-The letter can be signed by the landlord, property manager, or someone with the appropriate authority.
+The last segment is the letter’s closing.
+It should be formally concluded by providing a complimentary close followed by a signature and date of signing.
+It can be signed by the landlord, property manager, or someone with the appropriate authority.

-When to send a Rent Increase Letter
+When to Send a Rent Increase Letter

 Knowing when to increase rent is essential in ensuring the landlord doesn’t get backlash from their tenants and making justifiable increments.
 Therefore, it is always imperative to monitor the market, compare current rates, and review apartment listings to determine the right time to increase rent.
 Other considerations are rent control and stabilization statutes that govern rent increase limits in some cities.
-Finally, a rent increase letter to tenant must be sent on time relative to the effective date of the rent increase.
+Finally, a letter must be sent on time relative to the effective date of the rent increase.

 Procedure to notify the tenant at the end of the lease